-This week’s episode is titled “Cities.”
+This week’s episode is titled “Strategic.”

 Amped by this realization of salvation by grace through faith, Paul was compelled to take the Gospel were ever he could.
-The book of Acts describes 3 journeys he took to spread the faith & plant churches.
+The book of Acts describes 3 journeys he took to spread the Faith & plant churches.

 On his 1st journey he and his friend Barnabas went to the island of Cyprus & the urban centers of the mainland north of there, a province called “Galatia” in modern-day Turkey.

-On his 2nd adventure Paul went back over the fledgling fellowships begun on the previous journey, then travelled to the Western coast of Asia Minor.
+On his 2nd adventure Paul went back over the fledgling fellowships begun on the previous journey, then travelled to the West coast of Asia Minor.
 Taking ship, he sailed across the Aegean Sea and landed in Macedonia.
 The Gospel had arrived in Europe, possibly for the first time.

-Then Paul swung south into Greece where he visited Athens & other key cities.
+Then Paul swung south into Greece where he visited Athens & other key Greek cities.
 Returning to his home base at Antioch in Syria, he didn’t stay long before once again setting out on a 3rd mission with the aim of planting churches in strategic locations.

-One message that appealed to some pagans throughout the empire was Judaism with its radical proposition there was only one all-powerful, all-knowing God.
-The Jews had taken their faith out of the merely religious realm & developed a comprehensive and coherent philosophy with it.
-It convinced many Gentiles who began attending the Jewish synagogues located all over the empire.
+One message that appealed to some pagans throughout the empire was Judaism with its radical proposition there was only One, all-powerful, all-knowing God.
+The Jews had taken their Faith out of the merely religious realm & developed a comprehensive and coherent philosophy with it.
+It convinced many Gentiles who began attending Jewish synagogues located all over the empire.
 Not willing to fully convert to Judaism with its kosher requirements & circumcision, these “God fearers” as they were called, believed in the God of Israel & renounced the pagan deities of their neighbors.

 When the Apostle Paul visited a new city he typically went first to the local Jewish synagogue where he systematically showed Jews & God-fearing Gentiles that Jesus of Nazareth was the long hoped-for Messiah and that faith in Him brought salvation.
 While a few Jews believed, it was from among the God-fearing Greeks Paul had his greatest response.
-When unbelieving Jews rejected & opposed Paul, he left their synagogue, taking the new converts with him and starting a church.
+When unbelieving Jews rejected & opposed him, he left their synagogue, taking the new converts with him and starting a church.

-When he returned to Jerusalem after this 3rd church planting foray, he was arrested by the authorities & carted off to the Roman administrative capital of Caesarea on the coast where he spent the next couple years in prison as a political pawn between Jewish & Roman officials.
+When he returned to Jerusalem after this 3rd church planting foray, he was arrested by the authorities & carted off to the Roman administrative capital of Caesarea on the coast.
+He spent the next couple years in prison as a political pawn between Jewish & Roman officials.
 To end the stalemate, Paul appealed his case to Caesar, which as a Roman citizen he had the right to do.
 A tumultuous sea journey saw him finally deposited in Rome where the book of Acts ends with him under house arrest, awaiting trial.

 There’s some question as to whether Paul stayed in Rome until his execution by Nero or if he was released and later re-arrested & executed.
-There’s good reason to believe the charges against Paul were dropped, he was released, visited the churches he’d planted earlier, then came back to Rome where he was arrested in Nero’s round up of Christians after the great fire that destroyed a large part of the City.
-Paul was then executed in A.D.
-64.
+There’s good reason to believe the initial charges against Paul were dropped, he was released, visited the churches he’d planted earlier, then came back to Rome where he was arrested in Nero’s round up of Christians after the great fire that destroyed a large part of the City.
+Paul was then executed in AD 64.

 Even though the 1st Generation believers adhered to the Mosaic law, the opposition of the Jewish authorities to the followers of Jesus grew until it broke out in official persecution.

-In A.D.
-62, James was bludgeoned to death at the command of the high priest who was furious the Church kept growing despite the increased persecution coming against it.
+In AD 62, James was bludgeoned to death at the command of the high priest who was furious the Church kept growing despite the increased persecution coming against it.
 James’ death left the Jerusalem church leaderless & discouraged.